 As global regulations multiply, and as stakeholder expectations increase, organizations are exposed to a larger extent of compliance risk than ever before.
 Non-compliance poses risks to an organization’s financial, organizational, or reputational position as a result of violations of laws, regulations, obligations, or organizational standards of practice.
 And when companies deal in thousands of contracts on a yearly basis, there are multiple and varied compliance risks associated to each, depending on sector, size, type of contract, federal and state laws, etc. As per an IACCM survey, up to 600% increase in spend management related savings is possible with doubling of contract compliance.
 With such high value at stake, investing in advanced contract management solutions is the best way to assure maximum compliance.

 Contractual non-compliance gaps amount to nearly 40% of total obligations (Source: IACCM).
 Hence, in order to meet of all necessary obligations associated with contract management and minimize compliance risk for an organization, compliance can be divided into 4 types.
 Let us look at each of the types and the best way to address them:

 - Regulatory compliance

 Large billion-dollar organizations deal in overseas contracts all the time with companies spread across the globe.
 Every state or country has its own set of regulations and obligations to be met in order to be compliant.
 A shortfall in meeting any of these could pose huge risks for a company.
-Manual drafting and monitoring of contracts expose the company to many potential risks due to human error, omissions, faulty language etc., often leading to non-compliance of certain regulations.
-This in turn could end up costing the company a fortune in penalties and a bad reputation.
+Manual drafting and monitoring of contracts expose the company to many potential risks due to human error, omissions, faulty language, etc., often leading to non-compliance with certain regulations.
+This, in turn, could end up costing the company a fortune in penalties and a bad reputation.

 How does CLM help?